Statistical strong lensing. III. Inferences with complete samples of lenses: Model

-I computed this integral via Monte Carlo integration.
+where $\lambda$ is the expected number of lensed sources given the galaxy parameters.
+For a power-law lens, this quantity can be written as

+where the lensing cross-section in the integrand is evaluated at a unit Einstein radius.
+In other words, the dependence of $\lambda$ on the Einstein radius is analytical.
+To obtain $\lambda$ as a function both $\tein$ and $\gamma$, I computed the integral of \Eref{eq:plnondetlike} on a grid of values of $\gamma$ and then interpolated the result with a spline polynomial.
+This calculation was done once, before running the MCMC on the population parameters.
+I then computed the integral of \Eref{eq:plnondetlike} via Monte Carlo integration.
 Since the non-lenses of the simulation are indistinguishable from one another, this integral is the same for all non-detections.
 Therefore it only needs to be computed once (but with high precision), for each draw of $\hyperpars$.